UPDATE. 31 Jan 2020. This beautiful photo is now on its way back to family in Toronto, Canada. See Updates Blog dated 31 Jan 2020.

 The second photo I found of the Wedding, was of a larger group, obviously extended family.
 The Wedding looks wonderful, very beautiful dresses, hats and flowers.
 Also because they both had the tissue and covers still intact on the photographs they have kept in excellent condition too.

 I have compiled a small family tree as usual on Ancestry, Parry/Lloyd Family Lynns Waffles don’t forget you can register totally free on Ancestry to have access to shared trees etc, plus there are many databases that are always free to access, you just have to register.
-Ancestry do sometimes have ‘free’ weekends where you can access other records too.
+Ancestry does sometimes have ‘free’ weekends where you can access other records too.
 I would always recommend anyone researching their family history to sign up to the free newsletter by Lost Cousins, here’s a recent one Lost Cousins Newsletter that will inform you of any special offers from companies & any free access on different genealogy sites, plus lots of other super info too.

-Have printed out their family tree above using their first born son Emrys, who sadly died as a toddler.
-I have found possible Grandchildren of the couple, but because of the many common surnames in Wales it would be absolutely impossible to be able to confirm any details without certificates for these.
-Their family tree above is as usual my most likely guess without being able to be 100% sure.
+Have printed out their family tree above using their firstborn son Emrys, who sadly died as a toddler.
+I have found possible Grandchildren of the couple, but because of the many common surnames in Wales, it would be absolutely impossible to be able to confirm any details without certificates for these.
+Their family tree above is, as usual, my most likely guess without being able to be 100% sure.
 I have found researching in Wales very challenging!
 So many people have the same surnames!